souravCoder1/grade-app/notes.md

 @JsonTypeInfo:
 This annotation is used to specify the type information that should be used to serialize and deserialize a Java object.
 This can be useful when working with JSON data from external sources that use different naming conventions.

-# DTO to Entity ane vice versa.
+# DTO to Entity and vice versa.

 The conversion between DTOs (Data Transfer Objects) and entities is typically handled in a separate layer known as the "Service" or "Mapper" layer.
 This layer acts as an intermediary between your controllers (or API endpoints) and your data access layer (Repositories or DAOs).
 Here's a common breakdown: